emarco177/langgaph-course/README.md

 - **Documentation**: Detailed documentation and branches guides developers through setting up the environment,
 - understanding the codebase, and utilizing LangGraph effectively.
 - **Real time ingestion: The code use quix to ingest urls from kafka**
+- **Interaction with NEO4j**: The code insert data into a neo4j database, local and remote, and then interact with Chat-GPT-4 model to generate a response to the user.
+Local version dont interact with the model, only the remote one.
+- Create an account in the neo4j cloud and create a new project. (https://console.neo4j.io/)
+- Download your neo4j instance into your machine. (https://neo4j.com/download/)

 ## Environment Variables